 Scientists have used rodent models of learning to investigate the brain circuitry and cellular mechanisms underlying memory.
 In rats and mice, spatial memory depends upon activity in the hippocampus.
 Spatial memory is the ability to use sensory cues to navigate and find a remembered location.

 The Morris Water Maze is a commonly used test for spatial learning.
 The rat or mouse must swim in a circular pool that is filled with an opaque liquid.
 The reward is a platform hidden just below the surface, which, when located, allows the animal to climb out of the water.
 The animals use visual cues in the surrounding environment to remember where the platform is located.
 Normally the animal learns the location of the platform and swims directly to it after several trials.
-This kind of learning is impaired in animals with lesions to the hippocampus Furthermore, spatial learning has been linked to a particular kind of synaptic plasticity seen in the hippocampus.
+This kind of learning is impaired in animals with lesions to the hippocampus Furthermore, spatial learning has been linked to a particular kind of synaptic plasticity seen in the hippocampus (see below).

 See Figure 25.4 in Neuroscience by